-- Potential removal and disposal of existing shelter, including potential additional costs for asbestos removal services - All necessary ground preparation and repair - Design, construction, and installation of shelter designed to house air monitoring equipment in a secure and controlled environment - Design that is compliant with applicable regulations and codes - Provide a turn-key service for the air monitoring shelter, through the complete set-up of air monitoring and support equipment in a state that is ready for operation to quickly resume data collection - Meet or exceed specifications and features of other air monitoring shelters currently deployed in the San Joaquin Valley.
-Please refer to Attachment A as an example of a recent air monitoring shelter developed for the District's air monitoring network.
+- Potential change in location of new shelter and any necessary development of electrical infrastructure - Potential removal and disposal of existing shelter, including potential additional costs for asbestos removal services - All necessary ground preparation and repair - Design, construction, and installation of shelter designed to house air monitoring equipment in a secure and controlled environment - Design that is compliant with applicable regulations and codes - Provide a turn-key service for the air monitoring shelter, through the complete set-up of air monitoring and support equipment in a state that is ready for operation to quickly resume data collection - Meet or exceed specifications and features of other air monitoring trailers currently deployed in the San Joaquin Valley.
+Please refer to Attachment A as an example of a recent air monitoring shelter developed for the District's air monitoring network. - Shelter should be designed in a manner that allows lifting and relocation to an alternative site without incurring any damages.